An Evolution Equation Approach to Linear Quantum Field Theory: Abstract Klein--Gordon operator

 \subsection{Resolvent for $I=\mathbb{R}$}

-In this subsection we will give some arguments supporting Conjecture \ref{coject}.
-We will sketch a construction of a family of operators which we expect is the resolvent of the (putatative) distinguished self-adjoint realization of the abstract Klein-Gordon operator for $I=\mathbb{R}$.
-We impose Assumption \ref{ass.I} and the condition (\ref{puwa9}) (but it is likely that more assumptions are needed).
+In this subsection we will give some arguments supporting Conj.~\ref{coject}.
+We will sketch a construction of a family of operators which we expect to be the resolvent of the (putative) distinguished self-adjoint realization of the abstract Klein--Gordon operator for $I=\mathbb{R}$.
+We impose the assumptions of Subsect.~\ref{Propagators on the real line} (but it is likely that more assumptions are needed).
 Our analysis will not be complete.